uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ```

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

+Note that the ColorBrewer palettes were designed for categorical data.
+If you are dealing with continuous data, you can still use the same
+sequential and diverging palette names, but you will have to use the
+function `scale_colour_distiller()` instead.

 > **Saving some typing**: To reuse the constant base of our plot (the
 > `ggplot()` call and the point geometry), we can create an object: